gvwilson/thirdbit/fiction/iffy/index.md

 but she was still lightheaded.
 She shielded her eyes with her hand.
 There—Iñacio's chair had just landed a few hundred meters away.
-The governor and his Marines had undoubtedly retaken control of the hovercraft, only to discover that all three coolant pumps had burned out and would need to be replaced before it move again.
+The governor had undoubtedly retaken control of the hovercraft, only to discover that all three coolant pumps had burned out and would need to be replaced before it could move again.
-If his Marines had the same exoskeletons as the ones in Halley and Rothera, it would take them about twenty minutes to make their way back to their ex-prisoners.
+If his Marines had the same exoskeletons as the ones in Halley and Rothera, she and Iñacio had about twenty minutes before they arrived to recapture their ex-prisoners.

 "Hey!"
 She waved both arms.
 Iñacio waved back and started toward her.
-She slipped off the boulder,
+Iffy slipped off the boulder,
 made her way back to the chair, and got to work.